solarpatrol/cesium-bower/README.md

         npm run update 1.27.0 -- --force

-6. If you are a maintainer of this repository then merge all changes into `master` branch:
+6. If you are a maintainer of this repository then merge all changes to `master` branch:

         git checkout master
         git merge --no-ff dev -m "Version 1.27.0."